As of January 2015, we have a new system for people to apply to this program. It is called Express Entry.

-If your existing work permit is about to expire you may be eligible for a bridging open work permit.
-Bridging open work permits allow qualified applicants to keep working while they await a final decision on their permanent residence application.
+If your existing work permit is about to expire, you may be eligible for a bridging open work permit.
+If you are eligible, this permit can let you keep working while you wait for a final decision on your permanent residence application.

-If you are married or live with a common-law partner in Canada, and that person also meets the above conditions, you can decide which one of you will apply under the CEC as a principal applicant.
+If you are married or live with a common-law foreign national partner in Canada, and that person also meets the requirements, one or both of you can fill out an Express Entry profile.